Covid 19 coronavirus: Family with Invercargill woman as she died

 Alister Peter Brookland, in his 70s, known as Barney, died on Tuesday last week in his Kingswell home.

-Finlayson's daughter Nicole earlier told RNZ her family was worried the seriousness of her condition was being downplayed publicly after Dr Bloomfield described her condition as stable.
+Finlayson's daughter Nicole earlier told RNZ her family was worried the seriousness of her condition was being downplayed publicly after Bloomfield described her condition as stable.

 At today's update Bloomfield apologised for any anxiety this caused.